Barcelona Museums

 Timing- 11 AM to 8:30 PM, from Tuesday to Sunday

-3. Photography Archive of Barcelona: It’s certainly one of Barcelona best museums which was created in 1931 and is placed in the building of the Convent of Saint Augustine.
+3. Photography Archive of Barcelona: It’s certainly one of the best Barcelona museums which was created in 1931 and is placed in the building of the Convent of Saint Augustine.
 The extensive collection of the museum is home to over two million photographs that tell the story of different photography styles from the early days till present.
 The photographs present a snippet of the lives of the people of 18th and 19th century people.
 The huge collection of the museum has been possible due to the contribution of the professionals and amateur photographers, publishing houses, celebrities, institutions and others.

 Location- Plaça de Pons i Clerch, 2, 2n, 08003 Barcelona, Spain

-Timing- 10 AM to 7 PM from Tuesday to Saturday, Monday and between 10 AM to 2 PM on Sunday -
+Timing- 10 AM to 7 PM from Tuesday to Saturday, Monday and between 10 AM to 2 PM on Sunday

 Which is Barcelona’s biggest Museum?